 Just as businesses began to prepare for an impending recession, the Bureau of Labor Statistics released its startling July jobs report.
 The 528,000 jobs created in July 2022 have driven the unemployment rate down to a 50-year low.
 Qualified talent continues to be in short supply, and the economic future still looks uncertain.

 But innovative companies are still driving their talent programs forward—and getting results.
-Comcast’s Central Division, for example, has continued to stand out with diverse, qualified talent, achieving a 67% diverse hiring rate and increasing applications to jobs on Handshake by 150% in the past two years.
+Comcast’s Central Division, for example, has continued to stand out with diverse, qualified talent, including 67% of hires from underrepresented backgrounds and increasing applications to jobs on Handshake by 150% in the past two years.
 How?
 By rethinking talent strategies to find qualified candidates in new places.

 Comcast and other forward-thinking companies are strategically tapping into a large pool of talent that’s often passed over: workers with zero to two years of experience.
 An estimated 12.3 million people graduated college between 2020 and 2022—well over the 10.7 million open jobs the Bureau of Labor Statistics reported in June.
 Recent grads can go a long way to close the talent gap now and in the future.

 Opening opportunities to this early talent demographic doesn’t just lead to a wider applicant pool.
 It also yields lower hiring costs in the short term and can reduce leadership talent acquisition spend in the long term.
 If given sufficient growth opportunities, these rising leaders are likely to stay with the company into their middle-management years.
 A recent Handshake study found that on average, Gen Z workers will stay at a company for three years, but they’ll more than double that tenure to an average of 6.5 years if presented with growth and advancement opportunities.